 Use the command bar above the Alert Inbox to apply actions to all the currently selected alerts:

 Clearing or reading a selection of alerts may remove them from the Alert Inbox, depending on the current filter settings.

 Use the Select drop-down button to select large groups of alerts at once:

-The Select option only applies to the current filtered view of your alerts.
+The Select option only applies to the current page of your filtered view.
 For example, if you are currently filtering the Alert Inbox to show only Medium Job failed alerts, and choose Read, then only Medium Job failed alerts that are marked as read are selected.

 The Select drop-down list is context sensitive.
 If you are currently filtering the Alert Inbox to view only unread alerts, the Unread option will not be available.

 When there are several pages of alerts, only the current page of alerts is selected by default.
 You can choose to apply the selection to all alerts on all pages: